kakoeimon/VNMD/readme.md

 COMPRESSION APLIB
 SAVE_CHECK 1123
 ````
-Find the convert.exe that it was installed with your ImageMagick and replace the path at MAGICK_CONVERT_PATH with yours.
+If you installed ImageMagick find the convert.exe that it was installed with your ImageMagick and replace the full file path at MAGICK_CONVERT_PATH with yours.
+Additionally you can leave the path empty or pointing not to a file to use just PILLOW for the convertion of the graphics.
+But Image Magick gives much better quality.

 Now you are ready to convert.